Andrew Johnson's drunken vice-presidential inaugural address: Speech

 [The Senators began] to look at each other with significance as if to say, 'Is he crazy, or what is the matter?' [...]
 It was not only a ninety-ninth rate stump speech but disgraceful in the extreme [...] the Democratic senators leaned forward and appeared to be chuckling with each other at the figure made by the Republican Party through their Vice President-elect [...] the sentences so incoherent it is impossible to give an accurate report of the speech [...] ("Who is the Secretary of the Navy?"—was then heard, in a voice of less volume.
 Someone responded 'Mr. Welles'.) [...]
 'Has he no friends?' [...]
 It is charitable to say that his condition was such that he was unfit to make a speech...The effort of the Vice President elect to go through with the form of reading the sentences [of the oath] as read by Mr. Hamlin was painful in the extreme.
 He stumbled, he stammered, he repeated portions of it several times over [...]

 According to historian George F. Milton Jr., by way of U.S. Representative Walter P. Brownlow, by way of his uncle, Tennessee Governor and U.S. Senator William G. Brownlow, at one point Johnson managed to insult all the foreign ambassadors at once when he turned and said, "And you, gentlemen of the Diplomatic Corps, with all your fine feathers and geegaws."
 The New-York Tribune described the speech as "almost impossible to follow," described wildly varying volume and projection (vacillating between "backwoods" shout and inaudible mumble), and wrote that Johnson "intimated very broadly that Tennessee was personified in Andrew Johnson" and "repeated 'I announce here to-day' at least 20 times in the 20 minutes misused by Mr. Johnson."
+He sought to explain that Tennessee was a U.S. state "although 'there had been an interregnum, a hiatus.' [...] the Vice President was trying to show off his political vocabulary but he could not put the high-sounding words together to make sense."

 The Hamlin biography claims that the outgoing vice president tried to intercede: "Leaning forward quietly, to attract as little attention as possible, Mr. Hamlin took hold of Johnson's coat, pulled it gently, and whispered, 'Johnson, stop!'
 But this had no effect; Johnson was thoroughly excited, and wound up for a speech."
 Brooks confirms as much, writing that from the press gallery he could see Hamlin periodically reminding Johnson that it was getting past time for the President's inauguration.
+There were reportedly audible comments from the audience to the effect of "What a shame!" and "Tell him to stop."